chunhuitrue/protolens/README.md

 ### Rust Part (protolens library and rust_example)

-This project is managed using Cargo workspace (<mcfile name="Cargo.toml" path="Cargo.toml"></mcfile>).
+This project is managed using Cargo workspace (see [`Cargo.toml`](Cargo.toml)).

 1.  **Build All Members**:
-    Run the following command in the project root directory <mcfolder name="protolens" path="."></mcfolder>:
+    Run the following command in the project root directory:
     ```bash
     cargo build
     ```
     This will compile the `protolens` library (rlib and cdylib), the `imap-proto` library, and the `rust_example` executable.
 Build artifacts are located in the `target/` directory at the root.

 2.  **Run Rust Example**:
-    According to the instructions in <mcfile name="README" path="rust_example/README"></mcfile>, run the following commands in the project root directory:
+    According to the instructions in [`rust_example/README`](rust_example/README), run the following commands in the project root directory:
     ```bash
     cd rust_example
     ```